Jonatek/cpp_nibbler/README.md

 DO NOT DO THAT.
 Exept you know exactly what you're doing.
 Then, you should know the command to type :D.

+## /!\ Important note

+Nothing have to be directly push on `master`.
+It's striclty forbidden !
+Execpt there is a good reason AND everyone agree.

+Do not forget that you have to write in english.
+Comment your pull request, squash your commit, pull and commit often on your branch.

+You should really read this, I hope you will.
+Because there is many things that missing and maybe mistake that I made, then you should offer a correction or improve this.

+If you have any problem with the use of git, come ask me.
+I will show you how to do it, and also explain it to you.
+It's a good way to learn git, and you will see, it's a really powerfull tool.

 # C++ Coding Standards

 This document attempts to describe a few C++ coding standards that are being used.